PT-141

 Full Panel COA

-Made in cGMP- and ISO-certified facilities our supply chain has vetted in person, then independently multi-lab tested by Virtus with a final Certificate of Analysis from ILS Laboratories.
+Made in cGMP- and ISO-certified facilities vetted by our established North American supply partner.
+Virtus tracks the factory batch number on every lot and catalogues it against independent lab testing, with a final Certificate of Analysis from ILS Laboratories.
 We pay more to source this way because we hold the highest standard for the product and for you.

 Curated research on PT-141